-Do Not Track - What It Is, What It Can Do, and How It Can Protect You
+Do Not Track - What It Is and How It Can Protect You

-Have you ever had that unsettling feeling you're being followed?
-You turn around, but there's not a soul to be seen?
-It's an unpleasant feeling – one that you should feel with every click that you make online.
+Have you ever felt that you're being followed?
+You turn around, but there's no one there?
+Not only unpleasant in real life, it's something you should feel with each click that you make online.

-You might think that, on the internet, the big equalizer, you're invisible and anonymous.
-But, in truth, you're being tracked every second you spend online.
-Someone is tracking you – they might not be after your money, but they're certainly after your data.
-And that data can be turned into money.
-Entire business models are based on collecting and analyzing your data and creating user profilers.
-The good news: You don't have to put up with that.
+You might think that you're invisible and anonymous on the Internet, the big equalizer.
+However, the reality is that every second you spend online you are being tracked.
+Those following you digitally might not be after your wallet, but they're certainly after your data since that can be easily turned into money.
+Entire business models are based on collecting and analyzing your digital data and creating user profiles.
+The good news: You don't have to put up with any of this.

 Do Not Track: What Is It?

-Do Not Track (or DNT) is web technology that allows user to decide for themselves whether they want to be tracked by tracking software such as Google Analytics.
-To be prices: It's an HTTP header field that that prevents websites from analyzing personal data.
-Almost every browser comes with that option, but DNT needs to be activated by the user.
+Do Not Track (DNT) is a web technology that allows users to decide for themselves whether or not they want to be monitored by tracking software such as Google Analytics.
+To be precise: It's an HTTP header field that prevents websites from analyzing personal data.
+Almost every browser comes with the option, but users need to activate DNT for it to start working.

 How Effectively Does Do Not Track Protect My Data?

-Do Not Track was born out of the desire of consumer advocates to make the Internet safer for its users and to turn things like targeted advertising and annoying data collection from a compulsion to an option.
-The idea is simple, the idea desirable.
-But between the desires of those consumer advocates and the internet they have to work with lie insurmountable obstacles.
+Do Not Track was born out of the desire of consumer advocates to make the Internet safer for its users and for things like targeted advertising and annoying data collection to be optional rather than mandatory.
+While the idea is simple and its goal commendable, a wide gulf exists between the consumer advocates on one side and the Internet on the other.

-The reason: There are no legal requirements to use of Do Not Track.
-Websites and advertisers can decide for themselves whether they want to obey DNT requirements or not.
+This is mainly because the usage of Do Not Track is not legally enforceable.
+Websites and advertisers can decide for themselves whether or not they want to adhere to DNT requirements.
 Two of the more popular sites that support DNT are Reddit and Pinterest.
-The website All About Do Not Track compiled a list of such websites.
+In fact, a dedicated website, All About Do Not Track has compiled a list of such websites.

-The list is not at all complete - but it speaks volumes which websites are not featured on it.
+AADNT's list is by no means exhaustive, however, the websites that aren't featured on it speak volumes.
 Microsoft, for example, doesn't support DNT, because there's "no concise understanding on how to interpret the DNT signal."
-Yahoo and Twitter have initially committed themselves to the use of DNT only to retract that promise shortly thereafter.
+Yahoo and Twitter both initially committed themselves to DNT, only to walk their promise back shortly thereafter.

-activating it is very simple and only takes a few clicks
+Activation is simple and requires only a few clicks

-a rising popularity among users can lead to more websites accepting DNT
+Greater popularity among users can cause more websites to accept DNT

-So don't rely on overly optimistic technology to protect your data and privacy - there are plenty of other options available.
-Use our Browser Privacy Check to find out what data your browser transmits to websites - and how you can prevent it.
+Taking the above into consideration, it's advisable not to rely on idealistic technology to protect your data and privacy, especially when there are plenty of other options available.
+Start by taking a look at our Browser Privacy Check to find out what data your browser provides to websites - and what you can do to stop it.

 How Do I Activate Do Not Track?

-3. There you'll find the option "Send a "Do Not Track" request with your browsing traffic"
+4. Scroll down and toggle "Send a 'Do Not Track' request with your browsing traffic" on.

-4. An info pop-up will open.
+5. An info pop-up will appear.
 Click "Confirm".
 DNT is now activated.

-As we mentioned before, you shouldn't rely on the DNT feature to protect your privacy and data online.
-There are many other effective options besides DNT to protect yourself on the Web.
-Browser extensions like Privacy Badger and Disconnect, for example, are great in blocking indivisible trackers.
-You can also use special browsers like Tor which is practically made for data protection.
-Ad Blocker can effectively prevent tracking as well.
+As mentioned above, it isn't wise to rely on DNT to protect your privacy and data online, particularly as a range of more effective options exist for doing this.
+Browser extensions like Privacy Badger and Disconnect, for example, excel at blocking invisible trackers.
+You can also use special browsers like Tor, the entire aim of which is to promote data protection.
+Ad blockers can also effectively prevent tracking.

-Do Not Track is a great idea that one day might protect consumers on the internet.
-Until then, you should consider other options to protect your online privacy – so that you can surf with a clear conscience and without having the constant feeling of someone following you.
+Do Not Track is a great idea that one day might protect consumers on the Internet.
+Until then, you should consider other options to protect your privacy online, allowing you to surf with few worries or the need to constantly look over your digital shoulder.